 If a student chooses not to self-disclose a disability, the student cannot receive formal academic accommodations.
 Reasonable accommodations may include, but are not limited to, the following:

-- test accommodations, such as extra test time, distraction-reduced environment, alternative formats;
+- test accommodations, such as extra test time, distraction-reduced environment, alternate formats;

 - recorded lectures;